jptweb/IGME-110-Fall-2025/documents/p3-teams.md

 ## Section 02 - Project 3 Teams (TTh 2:00PM-3:15PM)

+> Lol I realize section 2 it did it by alphabetical ordering though it did keep people on different teams then their first! oh well still new teams

 ### Team 1: "TBD" (3 members)
 - **Andrus, Robin** (ra8532) - *was P1 Group 6*
 - **Bansal, Akshat** (ab9029) - *was P1 Group 1*